 Charles XII by Ragnhild Hatton.
 Biography of the complex 18th century king.

 The History of Charles the Twelfth, King of Sweden by Voltaire.

 Poltava 1709: Russia Comes of Age by Angus Konstam.
 Military history.
 In 1707, the seemingly invincible King Charles XII of Sweden led his army deep into Russia.
-It was to prove his undoing, and the Battle of Poltava marked the demise of Sweden as a great power.
+It was to prove his undoing.

 Christina, Queen of Sweden: The Restless Life of a European Eccentric by Veronica Buckley.
 Biography.
-Notorious for her extravagant lifestyle, Christina was instrumental in bringing the Thirty Years War to a close at the age of 22.
-In 1654, to the astonishment and dismay of her court, she announced her abdication.
+Notorious for her extravagant lifestyle, Christina announced her abdication in 1654.

 Queen Christina of Sweden by Joanne Mattern.
 Biography for children ages 9 to 12.

 Kristina: The Girl King, Sweden, 1638 by Carolyn Meyer.
 Novel about Queen Kristina of Sweden from the Royal Diaries series for children ages 9 to 12.

 Great Royal Palaces of Sweden: From Vasa to Bernadotte by Goran Alm.
 Traces the history of the royal palaces and their gardens from the Vasa period to the present.
 Includes color photographs.

 Reindeer With King Gustaf: What to Expect When Your Spouse Wins the Nobel Prize by Anita Laughlin.
 Author's humorous account of what she experienced when her husband won the Nobel Prize in physics, including an intimate dinner with the king of Sweden.

 Désirée: The Bestselling Story of Napoleon's First Love by Annemarie Selinko.
-Novel about Desiree Clary, a French merchant's daughter who was engaged for a time to Napoleon Bonaparte but instead eventually became the queen of Sweden.
+Novel about Desiree Clary, a French merchant's daughter who was engaged for a time to Napoleon Bonaparte and eventually became the queen of Sweden.
 First published in 1951.

 The Queen's Tiara by Carl Jonas Love Almqvist.
 Translation of a 19th century Swedish novel about the assassination of King Gustav III and the disappearance of the queen's tiara.